post-hero-img

 The image below shows what wireframes for site search could look like.

-Site search wireframe for search UI design example
+site search wireframe for search ui design example

 Review your wireframes regularly and make further adjustments until the outcome meets your requirements.
 These iterations can take a few weeks but are well worth the effort.
 If you only review and adjust your site search after it has already been programmed, changes will no longer be easy to implement.